brichards21/anime-proj-site/index.md

 </table>

-I first chose to reduce our analysis to only include anime with more than one episodes, so no movies, one-shots, or distinctive OVAs.
-We wanted to get information about anime series with continuous behavior, even if it was just a two-episode stint.
+I first chose to reduce our analysis to only include anime with more than one episode, so that removed a lot of movies, one-shots, and distinctive OVAs from the dataset.
+We wanted to get information about anime series with *continuous* behavior, even if it was just for a two-episode stint.
 This reduced our pool to 9,181 anime.
 Additionally, the `genres`, `aired`, and `studios` variables were reformatted for the purpose of analysis. \*Note: For genre, we retained information about genres that had a frequency of at least 2% of all the genres listed in the dataset.
-This reformatting led to the addition of a few more columns to make the data in the raw dataset more digestible:
+This reformatting led to the addition of a few more columns to improve the interpretability of analysis:

 <table>
 <colgroup>